hudmarc/FFO-FishNet-Floating-Origin/README.md

 <img width="503" alt="image" src="https://github.com/hudmarc/FFO-FishNet-Floating-Origin/assets/44267994/b0d23fa3-3246-4ad7-b8c8-64cfea18cc45">

-> Remember to enable Teleport on your NetworkTransform if syncing is broken on game clients!
+> Remember to *disable* Teleport on your NetworkTransform, unless you absolutely need to teleport the NT somewhere!
+Then it's ok to enable it temporarily.
+Otherwise it will cause rubberbanding!

-> Client Authoritative network transforms are not supported currently.
+> Client Authoritative network transforms are untested and not supported.
 This package is designed for use with server-authoritative movement with (or without) client side prediction.

 ### `FOObject`
 Attach the `FOObject` component to any object you want only a single instance of (Anything with a `NetworkObject` component that can't move far enough to cause a rebase)